 Advanced Elements

-In this section, we’ll cover some more advanced examples of Bash Scripting Language, including conditional tests, taking arguments for the script, default values, Heredoc, boolean logic, redirection, reading input, special variables, and variable substitutions.
+In this section, we’ll cover more advanced examples of Bash Scripting Language, including conditional tests, taking arguments for the script, default values, Heredoc, boolean logic, redirection, reading input, special variables, and variable substitutions.

 Conditional Tests